purplespider/silverstripe-mypswd-tweaks/README.md

 * __Differentiate Hidden Pages:__ Pages that have "Show in menus?" unchecked, are grey in the site tree.
 * __Dashboard Color Tweak:__ Tweaks the background colour of widgets in [Unclecheese's Dashboard module](https://github.com/unclecheese/silverstripe-dashboard), to match rest of CMS color scheme better.
 * __UploadField Alignment Tweak:__ Aligns UploadFields to the right of their label, instead of below it, to match nearly all other field types!
+* __Hide Disabled Pages from Add New:__ Pages that can't be created are now hidden from the Add page list, rather than being greyed out.

 ## Modules